Mini basket to go here ##

-Immersive Learning programmes create a deeply emotional response, but it is also vital to understand their impact through effective measurement and evaluation.
-Our impact assessments help programme managers understand how their programmes impact participants and their organisations – and the partners and people that they serve.
-They also provide powerful communication tools to inform stakeholders.
-Each one is tailored specifically to client needs and developed around their programme.
+Immersive learning programmes create a deeply emotional response that participants can talk about in powerful terms, but it is also vital to assess their impact through effective measurement and evaluation.
+Our impact assessments contribute new understanding and insights on how programmes impact participants and their organisations, as well as the partners and people that they serve.
+The reports are a powerful communication tool that demonstrate programme performance to stakeholders and provide valuable insights to support ongoing improvement.

-These impact assessment projects have included tailored surveys, in-depth interviews with programme partners to understand the impact on the ground, plus videography and case studies to deliver inspiring storytelling.
+Tools that we’ve used in our impact assessment work include tailored surveys, in-depth interviews with programme partners to understand the impact on the ground, plus videography and case studies that deliver inspiring storytelling.

-2019 Corporate International Service Learning (CISL) Impact Benchmark Study.
+Corporate International Service Learning (CISL) Impact Benchmark Study

-The most recent Study has created a Benchmark based on 1115 survey responses from eight global companies with CISL programmes dating back to 2004.
-The Study continues to report powerful insights that influence how immersive learning experiences are designed and implemented.
+The 2019 Study reports powerful insights that influence how immersive learning experiences are designed and implemented.
+It created a Benchmark based on 1115 survey responses from eight global companies with CISL programmes dating back to 2004.

 The following are areas of impact and statistics from the 2019 CISL Impact Benchmark Study: